rajatsainju2025/openeval-lab/README.md

 - Pass `--records` to include per-example outputs in results.
 - Use `--artifacts DIR` to write outputs to a directory.
 - The dashboard reads `results.json` from the CWD; copy your artifact there to preview.
+- Leaderboard rows link to detailed run pages at `/run/<file>` with paginated records.

 Multi-run leaderboard:
 - Every run can be saved with `--artifacts runs` to write timestamped `runs/<ts>.json`.